pingcap/docs/wrong-index-solution.md

 ---
 title: Wrong Index Solution
 summary: Learn how to solve the wrong index issue.
-category: performance
 ---

 # Wrong Index Solution

-If you find that the execution speed of some query does not reach the expectation, it might be caused by the wrong usage of indexes.
+If you find that the execution speed of some query does not reach the expectation, the optimizer might choose the wrong index to run the query.

 You can first view the [health state of tables](/statistics.md#health-state-of-tables) in the statistics, and then solve this issue according to the different health states.

 ## Low health state

 The low health state means TiDB has not performed the`ANALYZE` statement for a long time.
 You can update the statistics by running the `ANALYZE` command.
-After the update, if the wrong usage of indexes still persists, refer to the next section.
+After the update, if the optimizer still uses the wrong index, refer to the next section.

 ## Near 100% health state